Bionicle Heroes: Reception

-According to review aggregator Metacritic, the home console version of Bionicle Heroes received "mixed to average" reviews from critics.
+According to review aggregator Metacritic, the home console version of Bionicle Heroes received "mixed or average" reviews from critics.
 The Xbox 360 version of the game received an average score of 59/100.
 While the game's humour and visual presentation received praise, critics felt the gameplay was too repetitive and simplistic.
 Critics regarded the Wii version as an inferior port, lambasting its poor implementation of motion controls.

 Chris Shepperd of Nintendo Power praised the game's visuals, but felt that "pretty much everything else about the game has issues" and that the worst problem was that it didn't feel like a Lego game.
 VideoGamer.com reviewer Tom Orry argued the game had no appeal outside of Bionicle fans, who might be willing to tolerate the "merely competent action game gameplay".
 GameSpot was sharply critical of the gameplay, deeming it a "truly mind-numbing, unsatisfying experience", although the site did offer praise for the game's humour.
 Kristan Reed of Eurogamer praised the humour and accessibility to younger gamers, but felt Bionicle Heroes was too easy and too similar on the whole to Lego Star Wars; he recommended it only to fans of Lego Star Wars and younger gamers.
-Nate Ahearn of TeamXbox said that "while the game can’t really stand on its own, when compared to the rest of the chil [sic] games on the Xbox 360...
+Nate Ahearn of TeamXbox said that "while the game can't really stand on its own, when compared to the rest of the chil [sic] games on the Xbox 360...
 Bionicle Heroes fares pretty well" and said it was a "worthy addition to a game library that is probably totally devoid of titles for the little ones of the house".
 IGN reviewer Mark Bozon called it "one heck of a licensed game", offering praise to the level design, visuals, and strong appeal to younger gamers.
-Jason D'Aprile of G4 was not impressed with the game but felt that younger players might enjoy it and concluded his review by writing, "It’s hard to find shooters aimed at kids, so on that level, Bionicle is an ok choice.
+Jason D'Aprile of G4 was not impressed with the game but felt that younger players might enjoy it and concluded his review by writing, "It's hard to find shooters aimed at kids, so on that level, Bionicle is an ok choice.
 Older gamers, however, will want to pass this one by."